openmelody/mt-plugin-configassistant/README.md

   multi-select listing.
 This form of config option accepts the "show_children" option which will toggle the displaying of child categories on and off.

+* `datetime` - Produces a date and time selection dialog for selecting a timestamp.

 * `folder` - Produces the ability to select a single folder via a drop-down listing.